ArenKDesai/Aren-s-Notes/Big Data Systems/Google Cloud Platform - CS544.md

 ## Network
 Continents > regions > zones
 A region is a data center consisting of 1 or more buildings.
 Zones are regions, so certain subsets of one data center are certain zones.
+Ingress (data coming in) is usually free, egress (data going out) you pay for.
+It also depends on internet, co

 ## BigQuery
 - When doing a query, the ```FROM``` clause has to have an ```AS``` statement since you can't typically reference the dataset itself.
 For example,